oroinc/documentation/user_guide_marketing_tools/integrated/sending_email_campaign_via_mailchimp.rst

 -  RSS Campaign

 .. image:: ../../img/mc_email_campaign/mc_select_campaign.jpg
+   :alt: Select a type of campaign to send in the campaign builder

 .. note:: Please note that OroCRM is unable to receive email campaigns from segments used in automation programs.